iqr-lab/docs/computer-vision/intel-realsense.md

 ## Installation (Prerequisites)

+**Important**: Ensure that your kernel matches the versions supported by the `librealsense2-dkms` package if you are not installing from source.
+Please refer to the [official documentation](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) for more details.

 The following steps must be completed before installing the `librealsense2` SDK through either method.

 1. Reboot the system into the UEFI: